 - Berberis thunbergii 'Atropurpurea', 'Golden Rocket', 'Golden Torch', 'Helmond Pillar', 'Orange Rocket' and 'Rose Glow'

-- Carokia x virgata 'Yellow Wonder' 'Red Wonder' and 'Frosted Chocolate'
+- Corokia x virgata 'Yellow Wonder' 'Red Wonder' 'Frosted Chocolate' and 'Sunsplash'

 - Eleagnus 'Quicksilver'